Anonymous-Voting-App/Anonymous-Voting-App/docs/SETUP.md

 ##### Database

 The backend needs a PostgreSQL database to work correctly.
 Enter the full connection string, including `postgres://` at the beginning, after `DATABASE_URL=` in the `.env`-file.
+One example of connection string could be `postgresql://user:password@db_address_or_ip:port/database?schema=public`.

 ##### JWT secret